-- 23.1 Except when invited to do so by the Chair, a member of the public shall not take or attempt to take part in the proceeding of a meeting. - 23.2 In each Meeting, time may be required to permit members of the public to address the Council on matters of public interest related to local government.
-The time allotted shall not exceed fifteen minutes and no more than three speakers shall be permitted to speak at any one meeting.
-The right of any individual to address the Council during this period shall be at the absolute discretion of Council. - 23.3 If any address or comment is irrelevant, offensive, or unduly long, the Chair may require the person to cease making the submission or comment. - 23.4 For any matter arising from such an address, Council may take the following actions: - refer the matter to a committee - deal with the matter immediately - place the matter on notice for discussion at a future meeting - note the matter and take no further action. - 23.5 During a debate on a motion, the Chair may invite submission, comments or questions from members of the public. - 23.6 Any person addressing the Council shall stand and act and speak with decorum and frame any remarks in respectful and courteous language. - 23.7 Any person who is considered by the Council or the Mayor to be unsuitably dressed, may be directed by the Mayor or Chairperson to immediately withdraw from the meeting.
+- 23.1 Except when invited to do so by the Chair, a member of the public shall not partake or attempt to partake in the proceedings of a meeting. - 23.2 In a Meeting, time may be required to permit members of the public to address the Council on matters of public interest related to local government.
+A reasonable time period will be allotted and no more than three speakers shall be permitted to speak at any one meeting.
+The right of any individual to address the Council during this period shall be at the absolute discretion of Council. - 23.3 If any address or comment is irrelevant, offensive, or unduly long, the Chair may require the person to cease making the submission or comment. - 23.4 For any matter arising from such an address, Council may take the following actions: - refer the matter to the Chief Executive Officer for appropriate action. - deal with the matter immediately

+- place the matter on notice for discussion at a future meeting - note the matter and take no further action. - 23.5 During a debate on a motion, the Chair may invite submission, comments or questions from members of the public. - 23.6 Any person addressing the Council shall stand and act and speak with decorum and frame any remarks in respectful and courteous language. - 23.7 Any person who is considered by the Council or the Mayor to be unsuitably dressed may be directed by the Mayor or Chairperson to immediately withdraw from the meeting.
 Failure to comply with such a request may be considered an act of disorder.